Enterprise-CMCS/seatool-compare/docs/docs/development-workflows/dynamodb-table-restore.md

 - Wait for table to be fully restored and check for total item count.

 ## Step 2: Delete table A
-- Click on table Table on the left pane to navigate to the main dashboard
+- Click on Table on the left pane to navigate to the main dashboard
 - Select table A
 - Click on Delete
 - Seclect both Delete all CloudWatch alarms for this table and Create a backup of this table before deleting it.